-Warner Pacific College uses the e2Campus emergency notification system.
+Warner Pacific University uses the Omnilert emergency notification system (formerly e2Campus).
 In the event of an emergency or other situation for which immediate communication with the community is necessary, this system sends mass text messages and e-mails to those Warner Pacific community members who have subscribed.
-The e2Campus system is also used to notify the community in the event of weather related school closures.
+The Omnilert system is also used to notify the community in the event of weather related school closures.

 While it is an "opt in" system, students are strongly encouraged and led through the sign up process at registration events.
-College employees receive directions for sign up when hired.
-There are two different "groups" for which community members can sign up: ADP (Adult Degree Program) and Trad (Traditional Program, Mt.
-Tabor Campus) as there may be need at times to notify students and employees of closures or emergency situations at certain class locations, but not others.
+University employees receive directions for sign up when hired.
+There are two different "groups" for which community members can sign up: "PGS Campuses" (Professional & Graduate Studies program) and "Mt.
+Tabor" campus as there may be need at times to notify students and employees of closures or emergency situations at certain class locations, but not others.